When it comes to men’s products, shaving soap has been around for just about as long as the concept of shaving itself.

 Shaving Soap For Sensitive Skin

 While animal tallow is the classic option, those with sensitive skin should probably stick to glycerin-based shaving soaps.

 Because they’re a bit gentler, they’re also less likely to irritate skin or cause itching and outbreaks.

 However, if you’re using a glycerin-based shave soap and your skin is still dry or irritated, you may want to investigate the other products used in your shaving routine.

 Try using a gentler aftershave or investing in the best face wash for sensitive skin.

-Alternatively, if it isn’t your shaving products which are provoking your skin’s sensitivity, it might be the razor itself.
+Alternatively, if it isn’t your best shaving products that are provoking your skin’s sensitivity, it might be the razor itself.

 If you’re using a multi-blade razor, consider purchasing one of these best razors for sensitive skin or switching to a single-blade safety razor.

 Because safety razor blades cut facial hair at a less aggressive angle, they’re sometimes more agreeable to delicate skin.